For the last year I’ve been searching for a recipe for jalapeño jelly that didn’t rely on food dye or commercial pectin, but to no avail.

 Candy thermometers aren't always the most reliable indicators of whether or not a jelly is done.
 Another way to test is put a half teaspoonful of the jelly on a chilled (in the freezer) plate.
 Allow the jelly to cool a few seconds, then push it with your fingertip.
 If it wrinkles up, it's ready.

-5 Pour jelly into sterilized jars* to within 1/4" from the top and seal.
+5 Can in jars: Pour jelly into sterilized jars* to within 1/4" from the top and seal.

 Makes approx. 4 half-pint jars.

 *There are several ways to sterilize your jars for canning jelly.
 You can run them through a short cycle on your dishwasher.
 You can place them in a large pot (12 quart) of water on top of a steaming rack (so they don't touch the bottom of the pan), and bring the water to a boil for 10 minutes.
 Or you can rinse out the jars, dry them, and place them, without lids, in a 200°F oven for 10 minutes.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Jalapeno Pepper Jelly on Simply Recipes.
 Thank you!Print